microlinkhq/www/src/pages/docs/api/parameters/screenshot/device.md

 Type: `string`

-If you provide a compatible device name descriptor, the descriptor device will be used for emulating the viewport before take the screenshot.
+When it is present, a [viewport](/docs/api/parameters/screenshot/viewport) preset will be load for emulating the device before taking the screenshot.

 <MultiCodeEditor languages={{
   Shell: `microlink-api https://microlink.io&screenshot&device=ipad`,